wohhie/School-Managment/README.md

   - Microsoft SQL Server management Studio (for importing the databse and also work use queries. better enviroment rather than VS2015 server explorer.)

 ## Setup Project
+### STEP 1.
+Download All the files from github.

+### STEP 2.
+In downloaded file, you will see A file named <b>'CCEmanagement.csproj.vspscc'</b>

+### STEP 3.
+IMPORT the file 'SQL SERVER MANAGEMENT STUDIO'
+    - here I am using 2014 version you can use any version.
+I always prefer the upgraded version.

+### STEP 4.
+PLEASE!
+PLEASE!
+PLEASE!
+DONT CHANGE the database name.
+Use exact name 'ccemanagement'.

+### STEP 5.
+Connect it with your visual studio server.

+### STEP 6.
+Run with ID and Password
+#### student information
+    ID - 01-185-A
+    password - abc1234
+#### teacher information
+    ID - 012-285-4
+    password - abc1234
+#### admin information
+    ID - admin
+    password - admin

 ## Functionalities